blocksds/sdk/examples/graphics_3d/readme.md

 - `lighting_materials`: It shows the effect of different materials.
 - `ortho_projection`: It uses an orthogonal projection instead of perspective.
 - `paletted_textures`: It loads paletted textures from the ARM9 binary.
-- `paletted_textures_nitrofs`: It loads paletted textures from NitroFS.
 - `picking`: How to detecti if a 3D object is being pressed in the touch screen.
 - `point_light`: How to implement fake spot lights using directional lights.
 - `modulation_vs_decal`: Show difference between modulation and decal poly modes.